NikitaSouth/LabWork4/README.md

-Fourth labarotory work in BMSTU.
+Fourth laboratory work in BMSTU.
 Freshman year, first semester.

 User inputs an array of numbers; Memory is allocated dynamically;